face-orm/face-embryo/README.md

 face-embryo
 ===========

+**Be aware** : Face library has known a lot of refactoring.
+Face embryo development has been paused until face api freezes to a stable release and wont work with the latest release.

 Embryo is a generation tool for [face ORM](https://github.com/laemons/face).

 Embryo is under **Alpha**.
 It is working, but some behaviours may change, some can be removed and some can will be implemented.